cs50nestm/cs50labs/functions/README.md

 ## Your Turn

 Now you will create a custom function `get_positive_int()`, that should take as input a prompt from the user and should output the positive integer, once the user has complied.
-You may want to use functions we've already used, such as `get_int()` in your implementation.
+You may want to use functions we've already used, such as `get_int()`, in your implementation.

 The code is already started, with a function prototype already done.
 However the function itself, always returns a 0.

-So the return type ,`int`, the function name `,get_positive_int`, and the input argument ,`prompt`, which has a `string` datatype, are already defined for you.
+So the return type ,`int`, the function name, `get_positive_int`, and the input argument ,`prompt`, which has a `string` datatype, are already defined for you.
 Your job is to implement the function so that it continues to prompt the user until they provide a positive integer.

 {% spoiler "Hint" %}
 Think back to the lab where you used a loop to validate user input.
 Can using a do while loop work here?